 Jane Hart, 2018 workplace learning survey

-Self-directed learning is an interesting new term for the workplace.
+Self-directed learning continues to be a high desirable in the workplace.
 The pace of change in business nowadays is so fast that we need our staff to take charge of their own learning.
-But we must meet them halfway. learning and development teams should move from providing highly structured formal learning experiences to looking at learning across the whole organisation.
+But we must meet them halfway.
+Learning and development teams should move from providing highly structured formal learning experiences to looking at learning across the whole organisation.
 What’s needed is a set of flexible learning resources, different opportunities for learning and different methods of learning.

 What’s stopping learning and development from improving their capability?